Clemo97/chapa-bet/README.md

 In order to test out this project, follow these steps:
 - clone the repository
-- in the backend folder, run: python3 -m venv venv
+- in the backend folder, run: `python3 -m venv venv`
-- then activate the virtual environment
+- then activate the virtual environment `source venv/bin/activate`
-- in the backend folder, run: pip install -r requirements.txt
+- in the backend folder, run: `pip install -r requirements.txt`
 - go to backend/session_auth/settings.py, and under DATABASES, set the PASSWORD field to your database password.
+- start the server `python manage.py runserver 8100`